 - a.
-Remove Gen 4 meter cover assembly (Item 1) by inserting a flat head screwdriver into the slot and lightly pushing over and up.
-For soft case Stroller, unzip and peel back top cover to expose meter. - b.
+Expose Gen 4 meter by removing shoulder strap, unzipping the two top zippers then easing back the top cover. - b.
 Remove 2 Phillips head screws and turn meter over. - c.
-Disconnect gauge plug and remove gauge cover. - d.
 Using a pair of pliers, grasp the battery cover on the back of the meter.
-Twist and pull the cover away from the meter. - e.
-Slide the tip of a flat head jeweler's screwdriver beside the battery and carefully pry out the battery. - f.
-Insert new battery with the positive terminal facing up. - g.
-Apply a thin coating of fluorlubricant to the o-ring. - h.
+Twist and pull the cover away from the meter. - d.
+Slide the tip of a flat head jeweler's screwdriver beside the battery and carefully pry out the battery. - e.
+Insert new battery with the positive terminal facing up. - f.
+Apply a thin coating of fluorlubricant to the o-ring. - g.
 Replace battery cover by pushing it into the back of the meter's case, ensuring the o-ring seals evenly to restore the air-tight seal.
+Replace meter on bracket.